SEED-platform/seed/docs/source/setup_osx.rst

     export DJANGO_SETTINGS_MODULE=config.settings.dev

-The combination of Redis, Celery, and Django have been encapsulated in a single shell script, which examines existing processes and doesn't start duplicate instances:
+The combination of Redis, Celery, and Django have been encapsulated in a single shell script, which examines existing processes and does not start duplicate instances:

 .. code-block:: bash